junymc/junymc.github.io/_posts/2020-01-05-javascript_project_shoe_collection_spa.markdown

 ```

 ### Javascript
 Javascript is the primary code used to display all the elements and functionalities that alter the page based on the user's action.
 It fetches all the data from the json that is rendered by rails on the backend.
 It was difficult to understand
-the connection between both front and backend , distinction of the different classes in the files.
+the connection between both front and backend, distinction of the different classes in the files.
 I had to understand how all these connections took place on both sides.

 For purpose of explaination, the `App` class receives and reads information then distributes it to the
 `BrandSelector`class and `DisplayManager` class.
 These classes create the brand and shoe then render them to display, send POST requests, as well as DELETE requests to the backend through the adapters.